-However, in most cases where the complaint raised relates to the conduct issue under consideration, it will usually be acceptable to deal with both concurrently and respond to the grievance as part as part of a full and proper disciplinary investigation.
-For the avoidance of doubt it is advisable to address the employee’s complaint directly in your written decision, possibly separating the conclusions within the decision letter.
+However, in most cases where the complaint raised relates to the conduct issue under consideration, it will usually be acceptable to deal with both concurrently and respond to the grievance as part of a full and proper disciplinary investigation.
+For the avoidance of doubt, it is advisable to address the employee’s complaint directly in your written decision, possibly separating the conclusions within the decision letter.

-Whether or not to suspend a disciplinary to hear a grievance can be a tricky judgement call.
+Whether to suspend a disciplinary to hear a grievance can be a tricky judgement call.
 We are always happy to advise you if you find yourselves in this difficult position.